gitupgrade/offroad-semantic-segmentation/README.md

+NOTE:THIS PROGRAM HAS BEEN COMPLETELY WRITTEN ON LINUX UBUNTU.
 # Offroad Semantic Segmentation – Duality AI Hackathon

 This repository contains our final submission for the **Offroad Semantic Segmentation** track of the Duality AI Hackathon.